rstriekwold/gmailEmailExamples/README.md

 # gmailEmailExamples

-Example to send and veriy emails
+Example to send and verify emails